-The most severe injury is a Grade 3 injury.
+The most serious injury is a Grade 3 injury.
 It entails a complete soft tissue breakup.
-There is much more swelling than with Grade 1 or Grade 2 injuries, as well as a lot of stiffness in the affected joint structure.
+There is much more swelling than with Grade 1 or Grade 2 injuries and a lot of stiffness in the affected joint structure.
 A Grade 3 injury gets described by the inability to use the injured limb.
 Depending on the structure that got injured as well as the type and severity of the injury, recovery should take anywhere from six weeks to a year.

-There are numerous events that can occur to cause soft tissue injuries.
+Numerous events can occur to cause soft tissue injuries.
 There are two rather broad categories that they can get broken down into.
 These two categories are acute injuries and overuse injuries.
 The way that these two types of injuries occur is very different, and as a result, they should get treated individually.

 A sudden trauma typically causes these injuries to the affected area.
 They often occur in sporting incidents or accidents.
-There are a number of terms that may sound more familiar to you when talking about these injuries, and these terms are sprains, strains, and contusions.
+There are a number of terms that may sound more familiar to you when talking about these injuries: sprains, strains, and contusions.

-These terms are how the types of acute common soft tissue injuries are classified.
+These terms classify the types of acute common soft tissue injuries.

-These are injuries that you would much rather avoid than have to deal with and often result in pain and inflammation.
+You would much rather avoid these injuries than have to deal with them, and they often result in pain and inflammation.

-For nearly all cases of these injuries, the RICE technique is the traditional first-aid treatment.
+The RICE technique is the traditional first-aid treatment for nearly all cases of these injuries.
 For the first 48 to 72 hours, the RICE treatment includes resting, icing, compressing, and elevating the damaged soft tissue.
-These four measures aid in the relief of pain and inflammation and the prevention of further injury to the injured region.
+These four measures aid in relieving pain and inflammation and preventing further injury to the injured region.